oguzhanakca/pp2-guess-the-word/README.md

 JSHint Static Code Analysis Tool for JavaScript was used to validate the Javascript files.
 No significant issues were found.

+- Gameplay.js undefined variable alert : The reason of this alert is using the variables defined in game-settings.js file.
+All variables works fine.
+- Contact.js undefined variable alert : The reason of this alert is using EmailJS for sending email from contact form.
+All variables works fine.

 <details><summary>gameplay.js</summary>
 <img src="docs/validation/jshint-gameplay.jpg">
 </details>